-The seventh annual Artquest Workweek Prize will award £1,000 to a critical, risk-taking project taking part in Art Licks Weekend 2019.
+The seventh annual Artquest Workweek Prize awards £1,000 to a critical, risk-taking project taking part in Art Licks Weekend 2019.
+From three shortlisted festival projects, this year’s Workweek Prize was awarded to Kelly Lloyd and Nick Tudor / Dirty House for Exceptional Promise.

-The shortlisted projects for 2019 are as follows:
+The shortlisted projects for 2019 were as follows:

 Performative lecture: Friday 18 October, 7-7.30pm